Robust Bell inequalities from communication complexity: Explicit constructions

-For many other problems in the literature, stronger variants of the corruption bounds are needed to obtain good lower bounds, such as Vector in Subspace, Gap Hamming Distance and the related problem Gap Orthogonality.
+For many other problems in the literature, such as Vector in Subspace and Tribes, stronger variants of the corruption bound are needed to obtain good lower bounds.
 These stronger variants have been shown to be no stronger than the partition bound (more specifically, the relaxed partition bound)~\cite{KLLRX15}.
-A stronger version of Proposition \ref{prop:corruptionBoundBellIneq}, needed for the examples, is given in Appendix~\ref{app:corruption}.
-(The proof is very similar).
+The generalization in Theorem~\ref{thm:boundDistribBellGeneral} of the hypothesis of Theorem~\ref{thm:corruptionBoundCC}, which the reader might have noticed, allow us to construct explicit Bell functionals also for these problems.